Senpai-Sama7/Astro/README.md

 <summary><b>Is my data safe?</b></summary>

 Yes!
 ASTRO:
-- Only accesses files in the `workspace` folder
+- Only accesses files in the `workspace` folder (enforced by path validation)
-- Never sends your files to the internet
+- Never uploads your files to the internet (only sends search queries)
-- Keeps API keys encrypted locally
+- API keys are stored locally in `.env` file (keep this file private)
-- Runs code in a secure sandbox
+- Code execution is sandboxed via Docker when enabled (`use_docker_sandbox: true`)

 </details>